hubzero/hubzero-cms/README.md

 This will pull in the new code into `/core`.
 For the extensions that have overrides, follow the same steps above for updating remote extensions.

+After updating the remote extension, we need to merge those commits into the extensions in the app directory on the master branch.

 ```
 git merge -X subtree=app/<extension directory> -Xtheirs --squash <extension>/master --allow-unrelated-histories
 ```